Sign In

 What is it?

 Last but not least, we have paid media.
 Paid media is the most traditional and common thought example of media marketing efforts.
-Paid media is any content that you pay external services to promote to a larger audience.
+Paid media is any content that you pay for external services to promote to a larger audience.
 A basic example of paid media is traditional advertising where companies pay outside agents for their services to spread the desired messages without your constant control or oversight.
 Though traditional paid media channels like television and outdoor advertising still exist, many new forms of paid media are evolving with the advent of digital media platforms and data collection.

 Why is it beneficial?

-One key benefit of paid media is its ability to have reach and drive traffic quickly.
+One key benefit of paid media is its ability to reach and drive traffic quickly.
 You and your company are paying a premium to be visible in front of your audience.
 This increased reach and visibility can be very useful in achieving marketing goals where you want to build brand awareness or inform your audience.
 But paid media does come at a cost.

 The obvious downside to paid media is its price tag.
-Since you are paying for this media promotion, often by click or by the view, you need to be sure you are considering these costs like investments to yield the most return.
+Since you are paying for this media promotion, often by click or by view, you need to be sure you are considering these costs like investments to yield the most return.
 Additionally, similar to owned media, paid media can be perceived as less credible.
 Nevertheless, with services like Facebook and Google Ads, it is possible to boost owned media through promotion, therefore, becoming paid media.
 (Another example of the interactions between media types!)

 Common Examples: